Table of Content

 For the Multi-branching feature, you can find more information here.

-The first one is through a YML config file called “transifex.yml” (but you can name it as you wish).
+The first is through a YML config file called “transifex.yml” (but you can name it as you wish).
 This file will be hosted in your GitHub repository.
 You can check the following sections for more details:

 The second option is to add the configuration directly in the integration using the text box provided.
 You will be notified if the configuration is valid as you type.

-Whenever your config file is updated in your GitHub repository or from within the integration, Transifex is notified, and a sync process between the two systems is triggered automatically.
+📝Note: Whenever your config file is updated in your GitHub repository or from within the integration, Transifex is notified, and a sync process between the two systems is triggered automatically.

 Whenever new files are added to the configuration file, new resources will be created in Transifex that include any translations obtained from GitHub.
 These resources will be identified by a unique slug.
 The GitHub repository and branch path will be added as categories for these resources.